ymougenel/aws-certification/aws-services-app/README.md

-# AWS Concepts App
+# AWS Concepts - The App

-My AWS Certification Study, provides
-* Comprehensive information about AWS services,
-* Certification preparation materials, and
+A modern Angular application with Tailwind CSS that provides comprehensive information about AWS services, certification preparation materials, and interactive quizzes.
-* Interactive quizzes.

-## Features

-- **Service Overview Cards**: Comprehensive information about AWS services like S3, Aurora, and Lambda

-[//]: # (- **Three-Tab Interface**:)

-[//]: # (   - Summary: Key features, use cases, and pricing)

-[//]: # (   - Architect Certification: Detailed technical information, best practices, and limitations)

-[//]: # (   - Quiz: Interactive 5-question quizzes to test your knowledge)
-- **Responsive Design**: Built with Tailwind CSS for modern, mobile-first design
-- **Interactive UI**: Modal dialogs, progress bars, and smooth transitions

 ## Project Structure